Bimini: History

+The first inhabitants on the island were the Lucayans, and the name Bimini means "two islands" or "the twins" in the Lucayan language.

 Bimini is home to several landmarks said to contain mystical properties of obscure origins.
 Much of the historical data about these places is speculative in nature, and experts in various fields have opined across the full spectrum of explanation.
-The most contentious of these sites is The Bimini Road.
-The first inhabitants on the island were the Lucayans, and the name Bimini means "two islands" or "the twins" in the Lucayan language.
+The most contentious of these sites is Bimini Road.

 During the period of Prohibition in the United States, Bimini was a favorite haven and supply point for the rum-running trade.
-Some claim that the term "the real McCoy" was applied to the rum provided by William S. McCoy, who used Bimini to transport whiskey to America during the Prohibition, although the phrase pre-dates the Prohibition Era – it is first recorded in the US in 1908 – and the phrase is the subject of numerous fanciful folk etymologies.
+Some claim that the term "the real McCoy" was applied to the rum provided by William McCoy, who used Bimini to transport whiskey to the U.S. during Prohibition, although the phrase pre-dates the Prohibition Era, first recorded in the U.S. in 1908 – and the phrase is the subject of numerous fanciful folk etymologies.

 Chalk's International Airlines operated seaplane flights between Miami Harbor and the Bahamas from 1917, so the company was an island institution for generations.
 As goods on the island were expensive because of shipping costs, many locals used Chalk's flights to buy cheaper goods in Florida and take the goods to Bimini.

 A seaplane operated by Miami Airways ditched into the sea off the coast of Bimini on March 22, 1922.
 All five passengers subsequently drowned.
-A Grumman Turbo Mallard of Flight 101 was en route to Bimini when it crashed on December 19, 2005, killing all 18 passengers and 2 crew; at least eleven of the passengers were Bimini residents.
+A Grumman Turbo Mallard of Flight 101 was en route to Bimini when it crashed on December 19, 2005, killing all 18 passengers and two crew; at least 11 of the passengers were Bimini residents.

 On January 13, 2006, one of the more famous establishments in Bimini, the Compleat Angler Hotel, was destroyed by fire.
 The bar is remembered for the photographs and memorabilia of Ernest Hemingway that lined its walls and were lost in the fire, which also took the life of owner Julian Brown.

 The final scene of the 1991 film The Silence of the Lambs was shot in Alice Town.
-The movie's producers thanked the Bahamas Film Production Bureau as well as the district of Bimini in the end credits.